holatade/ContosoUniversity/README.md

 # ContosoUniversity

-ContosoUniversity is a Basic crude .NetCore academic application which use NHIbernate as its ORM and Fluent NHibernate for mappings.
+ContosoUniversity is a Basic crude .NetCore academic application which use NHIbernate as its ORM and mapping by code.
 Also utilize redis cache for basic caching.

 ## SetUp
 a) Create an empty database with MSSQL manager and modify the database connection string.
 The Schema would be built on application startup.